IanWE/CacheTemplateAttackForJNI/ccattack/README.md

 This is an app example.

-the address file in asset must to be the following content:
+the address file in asset must be the following content:
 ```
 libc.so
 -----------------------------